amitu/amitu.github.com/importd/index.md

 #### Features

+importd takes a lot of inspiration from sinatra, no need of half a dozen file for a simple api server, and from jquery, a single namespace: d. importd does all this without losing django compatibility.
+Some of the notable features:

  * automatically configure django
  * explicitly configure django, eg d(DEBUG=True)
  * automatically include "templates" in TEMPLATE_DIRS setting, so start using templates without any boiler plate
+ * automatically configure django with sqlite3 if no DATABASES is defined
  * automatically configure django to serve files in "static" on "/static/"
  * a view can return a string, that will be assumed name of template, which will be rendered using render_to_response